Intellipush/intellipush-.net-sdk-v2/README.md

 Intellipush SDK for .NET
 ====================

-This repository contains the open source .NET SDK that allows you to access Intellipush from your desired .NET application.
+This repository contains the open source .NET SDK that allows you to access Intellipush from your favorite .NET language.

 Usage with C#
 -----